 This is the first COIL-based semester long course at Setsunan University that led students explore issues of war and poverty.
-In collaboration with history professor Dr. Sydney Pash at Fayetteville State University and the Hiroshima Peace Museum, Japanese and American students learned together about the Hiroshima atomic bombing through lectures, survivor testimony, research, and exchanging opinions.
+In collaboration with history professor Dr. Sydney Pash at Fayetteville State University and the Hiroshima Peace Museum, Japanese and American students learned together about the Hiroshima atomic bombing through lecture, survivor testimony, research and exchanging opinions.
 In collaboration with English professor Dr. Helen Ditouras at Schoolcraft College, students learned about poverty in Japan and the United States of America through conducting group research and film analysis.

 - Berry College: TESOL methodology and lesson exchange